RADx/radx-metadata-spec-docs/docs/specification.md

 The file name of the Data Dictionary file that defines the Data File's data elements.

-Each file submitted should have its own data dictionary.
+Each Data File submitted should have its own data dictionary.
 For example, survery_results_origcopy.csv and survery_results_transformcopy.csv should both have data dictionary files (survery_results_origcopy_DICT.csv and survery_results_transformcopy_DICT.csv) associated with them.

 <div class="example">
 <div class="example-heading">Example</div>